 The Assignee must be part of the Proggio team in order to get the assignment.

-Users can review and edit tasks that are assigned to them from anywhere in the application.
+Users, depending on their team role, can review and edit tasks that are assigned to them from anywhere in the application.

 Every task can act as a center of information in you project.
 To manage this information double click the activity box from the projectmap view to open the task settings dialog box.
 You can also get there from the Task management or Resource loading views.